SkepticMystic/graph-analysis/README.md

 # Graph Analysis

-Graph analysis is an Obsidian plugin which adds a new view type - the analysis view.
-It implements a set of algorithms that computes useful relations between the notes in your vault!
-Our flagship algorithm is the **Co-citations**, panel, that we describe as a _2nd order backlinks panel_.
+Graph analysis adds the **analysis view** to Obsidian which implements a set of algorithms that computes useful relations between the notes in your vault!
+Our flagship algorithm is the **Co-citations** panel, that we describe as a _2nd order backlinks panel_.

 The Graph Analysis view shows a table of note names and numbers, each representing the value of